-The Bretton Woods Committee invites graduate students to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:
+The Bretton Woods Committee invites graduate students within or nearby the Washington DC area to submit brief essays to the Henry Owen Memorial Award Essay Contest on the following topic:

 Essay Length: Essays should be an original work in English of no more than 750 words

-Eligibility: Graduate-level students currently registered at accredited colleges and universities within the Mid-Atlantic region (see eligible states below)
+Eligibility: Graduate-level students currently registered at accredited colleges and universities within the Mid-Atlantic region.

 Criteria: Judges will consider whether an essay: